Malta in the Eurovision Song Contest 2010: Background

 Prior to the 2010 contest, Malta had participated in the Eurovision Song Contest twenty-two times since its first entry in 1971.
 Malta briefly competed in the Eurovision Song Contest in the 1970s before withdrawing for sixteen years.
 The country had, to this point, competed in every contest since returning in 1991.
 Malta's best placing in the contest thus far was second, which it achieved on two occasions: in 2002 with the song "7th Wonder" performed by Ira Losco and in the 2005 contest with the song "Angel" performed by Chiara.
 In the 2009 edition, Malta qualified to the final and placed 22nd with the song "What If We" performed by Chiara.

 For the 2010 contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
 PBS confirmed their intentions to participate at it on 9 September 2009.
 Malta selected their entry consistently through a national final procedure, a method that was continued for their 2010 participation.

 Before Eurovision

 The GO Malta Eurosong 2010

 The GO Malta Eurosong 2010 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2010.
 The competition consisted of a semi-final held between 8 December 2009 and 13 January 2010, and a final held on 20 February 2010.
-The semi-final took place at the Audiovision TV Studios in Hamrun and hosted by former Maltese Eurovision entrant Claudette Pace who represented Malta in 2000, while the final took place at the Malta Fairs & Convention Centre in Ta' Qali and hosted by Keith Demicoli and Pauline Agius with backstage commentary and interviews by Owen Bonnici.
 All shows were broadcast on Television Malta (TVM), while the final was also broadcast on the official Eurovision Song Contest website eurovision.tv.